debrief/pepys-import/docs/getting_started.rst

 ----------------------------------------------

 Run *Pepys Admin* from the Start Menu (you can either navigate to the *Pepys* folder and choose *Pepys Admin* or just search for it and press enter).
+If you can't find *Pepys Admin* in the Start Menu, then ensure you ran Step 2 of the :doc:`installation` instructions.

 The Pepys Admin command-line window will appear.
 Note that it shows the welcome banner, and states which database it is connecting to (this should be the same database that you configured in the